Flying-fox conservation & management

 Project 1 - Capitalising on new methodologies (radar and drones) to monitor flying-foxes at nationally important camps

 Sound management of the Grey-headed Flying-fox is reliant on accurate and precise monitoring information of this highly mobile and widely distributed species (DAWE, 2021).
-Traditional counting methods have limited accuracy and precision, and are subject to errors that are not well-defined (McCarthy et al., Submitted; Westcott et al., 2012).
+Traditional counting methods have limited accuracy and precision, and are subject to errors that are not well-defined (McCarthy et al., 2022; Westcott et al., 2012).
 While data collected quarterly under the National Flying-Fox Monitoring Program (NFFMP; Westcott et al., 2015) do not provide accurate estimates of the absolute national population size of the Grey-headed Flying-fox, they are meaningful indicators of long-term population trends.
 Nevertheless, limited precision, combined with the low quarterly survey rates, means that population trends can only be established with significance after (many) years of monitoring (e.g., Westcott et al., 2015).
 Our team has recently demonstrated that drone-based thermal remote sensing provides a highly accurate and precise new tool for monitoring the abundance of flying-foxes in a roost (McCarthy et al., 2021; Fig. 1A).
 In addition, our team has demonstrated that weather radar data provide reliable information on the abundance of flying-foxes in a roost, both retrospectively and in real-time (Meade et al., 2019).
 In this project, we capitalize on these two novel flying-fox monitoring methodologies to improve the accuracy, precision and temporal resolution of the NFFMP, thus greatly enhancing the capacity for the NFFMP to detect significant population trends over shorter timeframes, allowing management to respond more quickly and proactively to threats.

-AIM: The aim of this project is to develop a drone-calibrated landscape-scale network of 10 nationally important Grey-headed Flying-fox camps to be monitored using weather radar data at a daily basis (retrospectively and in real-time).
+AIM: The aim of this project is to develop a drone-calibrated landscape-scale network of 10 "nationally important" Grey-headed Flying-fox camps to be monitored using weather radar data at a daily basis (retrospectively and in real-time).

-OUTCOMES: This project will result in a network of radar-monitored camps, where reliable information on flying-fox abundance will be available for a period of up to 20 years.
+OUTCOMES: This project will result in a network of radar-monitored camps, where reliable information on flying-fox abundance will be available for a period of up to 30 years.
 This represents an important advance on the knowledge of previous flying-fox population dynamics at a landscape scale.
-The calibrated, radar-monitored network of camps, in addition to being valuable for the monitoring of grey-headed flying-foxes in its own right, will also provide a proof-of-concept to help us to assess the utility of deploying the approach at larger scales for improving the monitoring under the NFFMP as a whole.
+The calibrated, radar-monitored network of camps, in addition to being valuable for the monitoring of grey-headed flying-foxes in its own right, will also provide an important proof-of-concept to help us to assess the utility of deploying the approach at larger scales for improving the monitoring under the NFFMP as a whole.

-TEAM: Assoc Prof Justin Welbergen (Western Sydney University); Dr Jessica Meade (Western Sydney University); Dr John Martin (Taronga Conservation Society Australia).
+TEAM: Prof Justin Welbergen (Western Sydney University); Dr Jessica Meade (Western Sydney University); Dr John Martin (Taronga Conservation Society Australia).

 Project 2: Developing remotely sensed landscape-scale nectar availability maps to identify spatially explicit targets for flying-fox habitat conservation and restoration

 Grey-headed flying-foxes provide essential ecosystem services through pollination, but are increasingly threatened by habitat loss, as exemplified by Australia’s 2019/2020 megafires (Boer et al., 2020; Nolan et al., 2020).
 Quantifying the resources available in space and time via nectar availability mapping would provide a powerful tool for identifying spatially explicit targets for habitat conservation and rehabilitation, to benefit the grey-headed flying-fox as well as other nectarivores, along with the trees they service.
 Important recent advances in drone technologies (e.g., Weiss et al., 2020) and the spatiotemporal resolution and availability of satellite imagery (e.g., Drusch et al., 2012) now provide the opportunity to develop high-resolution nectar availability maps at the landscape scale.
-With the proposed project we intend to capitalize on these recent technological advances to map the spatiotemporal dynamics of eucalypt flowering abundance across eastern Australia.
+With the proposed project we intend to capitalize on these recent technological advances to map the eucalypt flowering abundance across eastern Australia.
 Importantly, we will use our existing Grey-headed Flying-fox satellite telemetry dataset (Welbergen et al., 2020) and the National Flying-Fox Monitoring Program (NFFMP) data (Westcott et al., 2015) to validate externally our remote-sensed nectar availability maps, something that has not been achieved previously.

-AIM: The aim of this project is to combine drone- and satellite-based multispectral remote sensing to generate externally validated nectar resource availability maps identifying important habitat areas for grey-headed flying-foxes from local to landscape scales across eastern Australia.
+AIM: The aim of this project is to combine drone- and satellite-based multispectral remote sensing to generate nectar resource availability maps identifying important habitat areas for grey-headed flying-foxes from local to landscape scales across eastern Australia.

 Project 3 - Testing the efficacy of roost microclimate manipulation for mitigating heat stress in flying-foxes